Sanjay Gandhi Post-graduate Institute of Medical Sciences (SGPGIMS)

 Departments of Genetics, Immunology, Endocrine Surgery, Transfusion Medicine, Critical Care Medicine and Pediatric Gastroenterology at SGPGIMS are the firsts of their kind in the public sector in the country.
 Several departments at SGPGIMS are the largest (9 faculty, 60-bed) in the country.

-The 696-bed hospital (including 56 ICU beds) functions as a tertiary level referral hospital for the state of UP (population 140 million) and several adjoining states admitting 25,000 patients ever year.
-The centrally air-conditioned hospital runs 67 outpatients clinics every week (45,000 new patients and 120,000 follow up visits) and has 14 state-of-the-are operation theatres (6,000 operations) which function from 9 AM to 5 PM five days a week.
-The hospital provides health care services, which were hitherto not available in the state of UP, at highly subsidised charges to cover the costs of consumables.
-Every year more than 100 renal transplants, 1,000 coronary angioplasties, 9,000 haemodialysis and 7,500 GI endoscopies are performed.
+The 1000-bed hospital (including more than 100 ICU beds) functions as a tertiary level referral hospital for the state of UP (population 140 million) and several adjoining states admitting 25,000 patients ever year.
+The centrally air-conditioned hospital runs 67 outpatients clinics every week (45,000 new patients and 120,000 follow up visits) and has 14 state-of-the-are operation theaters (6,000 operations) which function from 9 AM to 5 PM five days a week.
+The hospital provides health care services, which were hitherto not available in the state of UP, at highly subsidized charges to cover the costs of consumables.
+Every year more than 100 renal transplants, 1,000 coronary angioplasties, 9,000 hemodialysis and 7,500 GI endoscopies are performed.
 The Institute was the first in the public sector to have a computerized hospital information system.
-It has a Telemedicine facility which is linked to several institutions and hospitals in various parts of the country.
+It has a state-of-the-art Telemedicine facility which is linked to several institutions and hospitals in various parts of the country.

 Teaching and training